 Likewise, developers must build trust and assurance with users of their web applications.
 These apps can theoretically track anything that users do, leading to privacy concerns.
 Forcing updated browser compatibility is one way to enforce application security, but this risks alienating large numbers of current users in the process.
 Securing personal information stored in databases is another, but ignores the fact that most hacks and attacks enter via the application.
 If the web application is not secure, then sensitive user information remains at serious risk.

 The best method (and the one most in the application developer’s control) is to secure web applications from the inside by avoiding common coding errors that make web software vulnerable.
 Web application testing during the development process can expose cross-site scripting, SQL injection and other common security flaws.
-Veracode offers web application developers a host of black box, white box, and manual penetration testing services to find and remediate these problems.
+Veracode offers web application developers a host of web scanning, black box, white box, and manual penetration testing services to find and remediate these problems.